 - Make a decision consistent with his preferences and values

-You can take charge of your own health!
+Men can take charge of their own health!
 Staying active, eating well and maintaining a healthy body weight can help prevent prostate cancer.
+Men can:

 - Eat at least five servings of fruits and vegetables each day.